nsdf-fabric/nsdf-software-stack/nsdf/catalog/ReadMe.md

 ```
 # DANGEROUS: allow connection from ANY host
 CREATE USER if not exists 'dbuser'
-IDENTIFIED WITH plaintext_password BY 'solopizza'
+IDENTIFIED WITH plaintext_password BY 'XXXXXXXX'
 HOST ANY;

 SHOW USERS;